Jetpacks: the Internet of Things Spindle bike

 Take a normal bike…

-Our designer Mark was sent on a quest to find perfect bikes for the team.
-He found these cool VanMoofs, all black with a matte finish and put our logo on it.
+On a quest to find perfect bikes for our team, we found cool VanMoofs, all black with a matte finish and put our logo on it.
 When you’re working with a lot of tech-savvy, gadget-crazy people, it doesn’t take long before wild plans are being made.
 Within a few hours a new side-project was born, called the Jetpacks.

 …and make it sexy